JhowBRCG/git-hub-api-search/README.md

 - #### 🧾 Events Section

-  The events section contains the last 10 events tha the user recently created.
+  The events section contains the last 10 events that the user recently created.

 <br>